top of page

 2007 - First Gig

 After 7 years living abroad I still haven't found a city that inspires me more than my home.
 I want to help foster Philly's legacy as a world class city by highlighting the people here who are striving for change and growth.
-It's time, gonna fly now.

 Planting 1 million trees is no easy task, but we did it...
-12 times.
+10 times.

 In 2019 I joined up with a small tree planting company in the UK as their creative director.
 We went from working out the back of a van to working across over a dozen countries; a deep dive into the world of forestry and climate action.